-- If a the end the dough is still sticky, you can knead in some more flour.
+- If the dough is still sticky at the end, you can knead in some more flour.

-- Put the dough in a proofing container and put it somewhere warm to double in size.
+- Put the dough in a proofing container somewhere warm to double in size.
 I put mine in my Brød & Taylor proofer set to 30°C/86°F.

-- This took around 7 hours in the proofer, so if you proof at a lower temperature it'll probably take much longer.
+- It took around 7 hours in my proofer, so it'll probably take longer if you proof at a lower temperature.
 Be patient.

-- Once the dough has risen put it in the fridge until the next morning so you can have freshly baked cinnamon rolls with breakfast.
+- Once the dough has risen, put it in the fridge until the following day so you can have freshly baked cinnamon rolls with breakfast.